Skip to main content

 Always read APP_PORT (passed as --server.port):

 // Not needed!
-Flux-Orbit automatically passes:
+Deploy with Git automatically passes:

 // --server.port=$APP_PORT